 Scott received a Bachelor of Science degree from the University of Utah in 1989 and a Juris Doctor degree from Willamette University in 1993.
 He was admitted to the Oregon Bar in 1993 and the Idaho Bar in 1997.

 Scott believes that an injury attorney who never or rarely fights for his client in court, even if the case has challenges, is not being a proper advocate.
 Scott takes on challenging cases but has still been prevailing at a rate of approximately 80% over his last twenty jury trials.
-Scott had a jury verdict appealed to the Supreme Court not too long ago where the Court reduced the jury award by $21,000 but Scott still recovered $193,000 from the insurer on that case.
-Scott believes that most cases can and should settle but because some lawyers never go to court, some insurers never offer a fair outcome unless they are forced to through the court process.
+Scott believes that most injury cases can and should settle and because he has succeeded in court on prior cases, and properly prepares his cases, his current and future cases should recieve full and fair offers.

-Scott and his wife Chris have two children, both recently finished college, so he is officially old.
+Scott and his wife Chris have two children.
+Both children recently graduated from college, so he is officially old.
 He also enjoys almost any athletic event and still participates even though his body has been telling him it is time to quit.

 |Association name||Position name||Duration|

 |Idaho Trial Lawyers Association||member||1998 - Present|

 |Idaho State Bar||member, mediator for attorney fee arbitration program||1997 - Present|

 |Oregon State Bar||member||1993 - Present|

 |Willamette University College of Law||JD - Juris Doctor||1993|

 |Idaho State Bar||Handling Your First or Next Motor Vehicle Crash Case||2020|